 A hauntingly beautiful interlude that had my insides ballooning fit to burst.
 A 'good to be alive' moment.

 Several Buzzards rose and circled into the scene in front of me.
 The cattle continued their rumination and a Kestral hovered over the gorse.
 The sun gently warmed everything, giving the world resuming its everyday rhythm a yellow glow.
-If only…, if only I could put all of this magic in paint.
+If only…, if only I could put all this magic into paint and ink.

 It's happened just once more, again when a silence gathered.
 It wasn't as long and involved just two birds.
 I can only imagine that most people, chatting and tramping, never experience this Yorkshire Wolds.